Programme/Approved Electives for 2022/23

 This module will further develop students Japanese language communication skills already acquired, enabling them to speak, listen, read, and write in carrying out tasks they are likely to encounter in socialising, living, studying, travelling or working in Japan.
 Topics and functions covered in the module will include: making comparisons, discussing Japanese cities, regions, countryside and types of accommodation, holiday options, talking about choices and decisions, quoting reported speech.
-The students will have the awareness of the appropriate use of familiar register and will be able to switch familiar and normal polite as and when it is necessary.
+Students should have the awareness of the appropriate use of familiar register and should be able to switch familiar and normal polite as and when it is necessary.
 The module will build upon students' competence of using basic kanji characters as well as the phonetic scripts.
 This module will also equip students with understanding of contemporary Japanese culture and society.

 This course aims to consolidate students' existing language skills and further develop listening, speaking, reading and writing skills in Japanese.

 Intended Learning Outcomes

 understand main points of clear standard speech on familiar matters: 1enter into conversation on topics that are familiar, of personal interest or pertinent to everyday life: 1describe experiences and events, dreams, hopes and ambitions, by connecting phrases in a simple way: 1,2write simple connected text on familiar topics: 2demonstrate an understanding of socio-linguistic codes including register difference: 1,2understand texts that consist mainly of high-frequency everyday language: 1,2

 20 hours of synchronous and asynchronous class time 100 hours class preparation and revision and private study22 hours revision for and completion of written exam 8 hours preparation for and attendance at spoken interaction exam